jiezhou-2/lglasso/README.md

     way how the correlated data are modeled.

-4)  Besides the main function $lglasso$, this version also provide a function $cv.lglasso$ for selecting the optimal tuning parameter.
+4)  Besides the main function $lglasso$, this version also provide a function $CVlglasso$ for selecting the optimal tuning parameter.

 </div>